Mongrel (band)

-Mongrel were a British band formed in 2008, founded by former Arctic Monkeys bassist Andy Nicholson.
-Alongside Nicholson in the band were Joe Moskow, both of Reverend and The Makers, Babyshambles bassist Drew McConnell as well as London rapper Lowkey from the Poisonous Poets.
+Mongrel were a British supergroup formed in 2008, founded by former Arctic Monkeys bassist Andy Nicholson.
+Alongside Nicholson in the band were Jon McClure and Joe Moskow, both of Reverend and The Makers, Babyshambles bassist Drew McConnell as well as London rapper Lowkey from the Poisonous Poets and former Arctic Monkeys bandmate, drummer Matt Helders.

 Mongrel released their first album Better Than Heavy on 7 March 2009.
 In 2011, McClure was asked if there were plans to release anymore music.
 He said Mongrel was a side project and a one off.